-In this article, you will learn about the procedure of integrating the Gmail SMTP Add-on on your Cloudways server using the Cloudways Platform, so follow the steps written below for quick and easy integration.
+In this article, you will learn about the procedure of integrating the Google Workspace/Gmail SMTP Add-on on your Cloudways server using the Cloudways Platform, so follow the steps written below for quick and easy integration.

 Let’s delve into this question to see why one should use a free Gmail SMTP server.
 If you are a small business or an individual with minimal email volume, then free Gmail SMTP can be considered a good option as a daily driver for your outgoing emails.
 It offers several other benefits that you might want to consider:

-Google infrastructure is extremely reliable, and also Gmail SMTP does not utilize port 25, which prevents spam flagging and limits your emails to get blocked from ISP.
+Google infrastructure is extremely reliable, and also Gmail SMTP does not utilize port 25, which prevents spam flagging and limits your emails from getting blocked by ISP.

 It is also secure as it needs two-factor authentication.